 Looking at the profitability of each company, Walgreen has the second largest four-year average net profit margin of 3.3%.
 In juxtaposition, CVS, the largest of the three, posted a 3.4% margin.
 However, CVS has seen its profitability decline every year during the past four years from a high of 3.8% to 3.1%.
 Meanwhile, Rite Aid posted an average net profit margin of -1.3%, but it should be noted that this measure has improved almost every year and has risen to 0.5% as of the end of its 2012 fiscal year.

-Walgreen's current ratio, which is its current assets divided by its current liabilities, has averaged 1.53 over the past four years.
+Moving on to the balance sheet of each drugstore, Walgreen's current ratio, which is its current assets divided by its current liabilities, has averaged 1.53 over the past four years.
 However, this ratio has been on a consistent slide down to the current level of 1.30.
 This is acceptable, but the general deterioration may indicate future liquidity problems.
-Rite Aid, with the highest current ratio over this time period at 1.84, has seen a similar but far less drastic decline.
+Rite Aid, with the highest current ratio over this time horizon at 1.84, has seen a similar but far less drastic decline.
 CVS has the lowest (but most consistent) current ratio at 1.51.